rdilare/MTagify/notes.md

     - [x] define app's features like music app
     - [ ] **add song streaming feature** (from youtube)
     - [ ] add song UI
+      - [x] add song modal
+      - [ ] add the song in database and update the playlist
     - [ ] if possible delete audio_controls.css file and related player UI
     - [ ] modals in flask
 2. add CRUD functionality to DB.
     - arrange data with song-id
 3. filter the list with "tags".

 music playes library for js
 	- https://bestofjs.org/projects/amplitudejs  (downloaded in the myMusic app folder)